dsosnoski/concur1/README.md

 and {block size} is the number of known words to include in each calculation task.

 You can import the project into ScalaIDE with the standard Maven project import handling.

+## Closure performance code

+Besides the code discussed in the article, I've added ClosureTest.scala with some microbenchmark code for checking performance of Scala closures.
+This didn't really show much of interest, but if you want to try it out you can use the Maven launcher target `closures` to run it.

+I also added a third variation of the Scala `editDistance` method, this one using a local `iterate` method instead of the `Range.foreach` used by the idiomatic Scala code (as the translation of the `for (i <- 0 to x)` constructs).
+On the Oracle Java 7 64-bit JVM this variation delivers about 85% of the performance of the tail-recursion code (vs. about 45% for the idiomatic Scala).